|Course Length:||3 Years Full-Time|

 Career opportunities are excellent.
 NMC registration is recognised the world over and following registration as a Children’s Nurse you can pursue a career in a variety of settings.
 These include specialist children’s hospitals, general hospitals and paediatric community services/teams.

-The course will also prove useful in the areas of leadership, management and consultancy.
+The course will also prove useful in the areas of leadership, management and consultancy, as well as education and research.
 There are significant opportunities for further professional development and specialism.

 If you are a UK or eligible EU student joining this pre-registration degree in academic year 2016/17 (i.e. March 2017 entry), you can expect your tuition fees to be paid by the Department of Health upon successful application to the NHS Business Services Authority.